STRML/react-router-component/docs/multiple.md

 # Multiple routers on the same page

 You can have multiple routers active at the same time.
-Each router can act independently of each other.

 Define several components which use `Locations` router to dispatch to different UI components: